Hi, I’m Dean.

-First of all, please note that all of my written posts and all of my own photographs and images are protected by Copyright Law.
-I will actively pursue, through the Law, anyone who plagiarises or uses my words or photographs without my prior consent.
+Please note that all of my written posts and all of my own photographs and images are actively protected by Copyright Law.

-My childhood was a mixed bag of wonderful fun times that were shaken by the deaths of a number of close family members due to Leukaemia, Brain Hemorrhage and a number of Cancers.
-My Father was a Stunt-Man and Stunt-Coordinator in the film and television industry and when I was aged 30, I lost my Dad to Cancer.
-Only recently, in 2015 we sadly lost a much loved Uncle, too.
-Mine has also been a family in which some loved family members have lived with alcoholism and this sadly led to loss.
-All of these losses have influenced my career and my desire to support people through personal difficulty.
+My childhood was a mixed bag of wonderful fun times that were then shaken by the deaths of a number of close family members due to Leukaemia, Brain Hemorrhage and a number of Cancers.
+My father was a Stunt-Man, Stunt-Choreographer, Stunt Special Effects Choreographer and occasional Actor in the film and television industry.
+When I was 30 years old, I lost him to Cancer.
+Mine has also been a family in which some family members have lived with alcoholism.
+These very human experiences have influenced my career and my desire to support people through personal difficulty.

 In 2007, having moved to Suffolk, I worked in the Chief Executive’s office at Suffolk County Council as a Commissioning Manager within Suffolk Drug and Alcohol Action Team (Suffolk DAAT).
 My role was to assess the needs of communities, design, commission and performance manage counselling and medical treatment services that were contracted to meet those needs.
 I also helped develop the county’s new Hate Crime support services.

-Between 2009 – 2011, I became the Specialist Services Team Leader for NHS Suffolk’s Specialist Services team.
+Between 2009 – 2011, I became the Specialist Services Team Leader for NHS Suffolk.
 This role involved running two Nursing teams; the Shared Care Team and the Blood Borne Viruses Team, concurrently; delivering care, immunisation, detoxification, reduction programmes, counselling, blood testing (I trained in Phlebotomy), crisis intervention, trauma counselling and other services to clients with substance addictions; many of whom had co-morbidity and dual diagnosis.
-The teams were routinely assessed for an aspect of their work, by OFSTED and we successfully achieved and passed these audits.
-Patients were in both community and Prison settings.
-Many patients suffered with severe mental health problems and the debilitating effects of long term trauma.

-I have become well known in Suffolk for my roles as Commissioner and as Specialist Services Team Leader.
-Since starting my private Counselling and Psychotherapy practice in 2008, alongside those roles, I have worked with a leading Suffolk based charity called Focus12; a residential rehabilitation centre for those with substance addictions and compulsive disorders; where I was commissioned as Clinical Supervisor between 2008 – 2013; one of my many commissions as Clinical Supervisor to Counsellors, Psychotherapists and others in helping professions.
+I have become well known in Suffolk for my roles as Commissioner and as Specialist Services Team Leader and, while concurrently establishing my private counselling and psychotherapy practice here in 2008, I worked with a leading Suffolk based charity called Focus12; a residential rehabilitation centre for those with substance addictions and compulsive disorders, where I was commissioned as Clinical Supervisor between 2008 – 2013.
 In this role, I consistently supported Focus12 to successfully achieve and pass routine audits by the Care Quality Commission.
 In 2012, I was awarded for my work as Clinical Supervisor for my supervision of Student Interns for the military US Air Force base at Lakenheath in Suffolk.

-Today, my private practice has grown and I feel privileged to serve the community of Suffolk as well as the many clients I serve around the UK and around the world, via Skype; which is also very effective as a means of reaching those with disabilities.
-This is something that is important to me for I have recently, in June 2017, been diagnosed with Young Onset Parkinsons Disease.
-This had initially been diagnosed as Fibromyalgia Syndrome, Myofascial Pain Syndrome and Chronic Fatigue Syndrome/ME, but my symptoms have evolved into Parkinsons Disease.
-I am now officially recognised as Disabled.
+Today, my psychotherapy practice has grown and I feel privileged to serve the community of Suffolk as well as the many clients I serve around the UK and around the world, via Skype.
+Skype is very effective as a means of reaching those with disabilities.

 If you would like to find out more, please see my web site: